andrewlin618/Study-Group/README.md

 Users are able to create study groups, specify topics, receive recommendations on books, set parameters and choose a location.

-Users can also find all study groups created by different people on the main page, they will be able to join them, chat, quit and filter by location, topic (coming soon!)and etc. They can alse see who is also attending the study group.
+Users can also find all study groups created by different people on the main page, they will be able to join them, chat, quit and filter by location, topic (coming soon!)and etc. They can also see who is also attending the study group.

 ## End Goal
 Let all coding lovers have some offline study groups to help them study and improve.